bhyeh/Corn-Yield-Prediction/README.md

 ### Striking Takeaways ###

 There are a few remarkable resemblances between the actual and predicted yield map, some of which I have highlighted below.
-We can observe that low yielding patches present in the headlands are captured by the network.
-Further, quite interesting is the distinct 'dog-like' patch in the upper right corner of the field and the 'tail' pattern that is also expressed within the predicted map.
-These early results show exciting promise and serve as a benchmark to hopefully improve upon with further development.
+Noteable is that low yielding patches present in the headlands are nicely captured by the network.
+Further, quite interesting is the distinct 'dog-like' patch of low yield in the upper right corner of the field and the 'tail' pattern that is also expressed within the predicted map.
+These early results show exciting promise as an actionable solution, and further serve as a benchmark to hopefully improve upon with further development.

 ![image](https://user-images.githubusercontent.com/89032804/156932821-575b72df-207c-4906-a8ac-e45ec07b0fe9.png)